catchorg/Catch2/docs/generators.md

 one more purpose, and that is to provide simple way of generating trivial generators, as seen in the first example on this page, where we used it as `auto i = GENERATE(1, 2, 3);`.
-This usage converted each of the three literals into a single `ValueGenerator<int>` and then placed them all in a special generator that concatenates other generators.
+This usage converted each of the three literals into a single `SingleValueGenerator<int>` and then placed them all in a special generator that concatenates other generators.
 It can also be used with other generators as arguments, such as `auto i = GENERATE(0, 2, take(100, random(300, 3000)));`.
 This is useful e.g. if you know that